 - Tracking expenses

-Most invoicing softwares makes sending an invoice easier, but not all deliver additional automation and features to really streamline your business.
-HoneyBook focuses on giving you an easy way to invoice your clients from your computer or laptop using online invoices and manage the other parts of your business like contracts, communication, and bookkeeping — all in one organized place.
+Most invoicing software makes creating and sending an invoice easier, but not all deliver additional automation and features to streamline your clientflow.
+HoneyBook makes it easy to invoice your clients from your computer or laptop using online invoices and manage the other parts of your business like contracts, communication, and bookkeeping—all in one organized place.